Organizer: Prof. Sung-Ho Bae (TA: Soohyun Lee)

 Abstract: The human visual system (HVS) is considered a very complex nonlinear function, and active research has been carried out in psychophysics to reveal the characteristics of the HVS.
 This presentation first introduces our recent studies on mathematical modeling of the HVS characteristics.
 Next, we introduce various applications of the HVS models in computer vision/image processing problems.
 Specifically, we introduce our new foundation that HVS has different distortion sensitivity depending on the distortion types and texture characteristics.
 Based on our foundation, we developed a new image quality assessment (IQA) metric that shows significantly high correlations with perceived visual quality.
 Furthermore, we extended our IQA method to have desirable mathematical properties to be applied in convex optimization problems, such as valid metric properties, differentiability, and convexity which were possessed by MSE (Mean Squared Error).
 Finally, we applied our HVS models and IQA methods in practical image quality optimization problems, such as video coding, and super-resolution, resulting in better performance in the perspective of visual quality perception compared to existing MSE-based methods.

-Speaker: Dr. Chaoning Zhang, Assistant Professor, Kyung Hee university
+Speaker: Dr. Sungha Choi, Assistant Professor, Kyung Hee university

 Date: TBD